 Moving on to the next world, we reached the bane of my childhood playthroughs: Edo.
 This world is a fantasy Japanese setting, and is the last of the big worlds in FFLII (the last world is also fair-sized, but it’s mostly empty).
 Edo is also somewhat strange in that it alone has a proper name among the game’s many worlds, but perhaps that’s misleading.
 “Edo” is the former name of real-world Tokyo, but the occupants of this fictional world use odd phrasing “this Edo,” as though “Edo” meant “world” rather than the name of the world.
-I was debating how to phrase things myself, until I realized that the teleport spell/item/MAGI call the world “Edo” as well so I’m going to avoid the integral article.
+I was debating how to phrase things myself, until I realized that the teleport spell/item/MAGI call the world “Edo” as well, so I’m going to avoid the integral article.

 The primary reason I hate Edo is my own damn fault.
-Just like how I used to grind in Giant World, I always tried to grind for cash in Edo.
+Just like how I used to grind in Giant World during past playthroughs, I always tried to grind for cash in Edo.
 That was an awful idea.
 Edo exists in one of the worst possible points in the game to grind for cash.
 Why?
 It’s simple math.
 Remember how it took several worlds for Rei’s monster meat to become better?
 This is because it takes several worlds for the monster level to actually upgrade.
 Edo is one of the world where monster level goes up.
 But when the monster level upgrades, the game has to reduce the number of monsters in each fight to make it fair again.
 As you go through the next few worlds, monster count goes up until the level increases again.
 It is far more valuable for the player to go back to the previous world and fight less valuable monsters in larger groups, than it is to stay in this world and fight more valuable monsters that are virtually solo.
 I did not work this out as a kid.
 If you want to grind for cash, you have to grind back around the dragon town.

 The developers were aware of this math, by the way.
-You can tell, because each of the “new monster level” worlds has a valuable shop to tempt you: the Gold Gauntlets appear early, in World 1, the Giant items in 3, and here in Edo you’ll find the motherlode: Echigoya’s black market shop, with some real game-busters for sale.
+You can tell, because each of the “new monster level” worlds has a valuable shop to tempt you: Gold Gauntlets appear for sale in World 1, the Giant items in 3, and here in Edo you’ll find the motherlode: Echigoya’s black market shop, with some real game-busters for sale.
 Echigoya’s is even worse, because it’s only open for a limited time.
 Thankfully, Kyle made a good judgment call: fuck the black market.
 We were going to rush the whole world and move on to more lucrative territory.
 Sometimes that’s what the Marathon is about: using skill and luck to bypass slow sections.
 Let’s make it happen!

 Edo was dominated by a massive Shogunate palace, but the doors were locked and guarded, preventing us from getting in.
-Kyle didn’t even go to the palace at first, but accidentally arrived at the second of two towns instead.
-And I do mean “the second:” the game clearly wasn’t ready for us to be there yet and there was almost nothing for us to do.
+Kyle didn’t even go to the palace at first, and accidentally arrived at the second of world’s two towns instead.
+And I do mean “the second,” because the game clearly wasn’t ready for us to be there yet and there was almost nothing for us to do.
 Kyle didn’t even walk off the beaten path to get there, he just went east instead of south!
 Nice of the designers to leave us a ghost town.
 If anything, this confusion helped in one notable way: we bought cheap items at the legitimate shops rather than allow ourselves be tempted by the black market (indeed, some of the black market’s items are found in dungeons to come, enough to outfit one whole Robot, so buying a full party’s worth would be a waste).
 While we were in the second town, we meet Taro, a samurai and teacher, but we weren’t much able to interact with him.
 Another character who’s supposed to be there, Kame, didn’t even appear!